North-East Lattice Paths Avoiding $k$ Collinear Points via Satisfiability: Results

 When $r_i$ is false, this represents that the $i$th step was north.
 This case is handled similarly, using the clauses

-Say that $B\coloneqq b_0b_1\ldots b_{\ell-1}\in\{\N,\E\}^\ell$ is a string representing the $\ell$-step path that we want to extend.
+Say that $B\coloneqq b_0b_1\ldots b_{\ell-1}$ is a binary string (with \1 denoting a north step) representing the $\ell$-step path that we want to extend.
 In other words, the steps in $B$ must appear as a subpath in every GR($k$) walk produced by a satisfying assignment.
 We also introduce the variables $s_i$ representing that the subpath $B$ starts immediately following the $i$th step (where $0\leq i<n-\ell$).
-If the subpath $B$ starts after the $i$th step, that means $r_{i+j}$ is true exactly when $b_j=\E$ for $0\leq j<\ell$.
+If the subpath $B$ starts after the $i$th step, that means $r_{i+j}$ is true exactly when $b_j=\0$ for $0\leq j<\ell$.
 Thus, we use the conjunction of clauses

 to encode that the path $B$ appears after the $i$th step when $s_i$ is true.
 Then we can enforce that the path $B$ appears somewhere in the GR($k$) walk by the clause $s_0\lor s_1\lor\dotsb\lor s_{n-1-\ell}$, which says that the subpath $B$ must start somewhere in the path.